 Scientific hypothesis testing has become a well-accepted practice in the psychological sciences, as Popper's (1959/2005) falsificationism has become deeply rooted in current day philosophy of science.
 Falsification serves as one of the main demarcating criteria of science, although it has its connotations (Maxwell, 1972).
 Nonetheless, scientific hypothesis testing heavily relies on the falsification property, and statistical hypothesis testing is borne out of scientific hypothesis tests.

 In quantitative research, statistical hypothesis tests are ubiquitous and required to implement scientific hypothesis testing, but these are not equal.
 The most common statistical hypothesis tests are Null Hypothesis Significance Tests (NHST), where a point hypothesis is tested against an alternative hypothesis.
-The probabilistic nature of such statistical hypothesis testing yields individual results that are (1) inconclusive, (2) incomplete, and (3) error-prone (i.e., false positives [Type I], and false negatives [Type II]).
+The probabilistic nature of such statistical hypothesis testing yields individual results that are (1) inconclusive, (2) incomplete, and (3) error-prone (i.e., false positives [Type I error], and false negatives [Type II error]).
 Inconclusive results are easily seen in structural equation modeling, where multiple models can yield identical results (Kline, 2011).
 Results are incomplete, as a P-value does not state the probability of a hypothesis (Cohen, 1994), and results are error-prone due to sampling fluctuations (see Table 1 for overview).

 False positives have been widely discussed in recent years, as events and papers have clearly indicated the plausibility of widespread false positive findings in the literature.
 Extreme and (hopefully) incidental fraud cases (Hauser, Stapel, Smeesters, Sanna, and Ruggieri) presented undisputed false positive results, but several papers also indicated that widespread questionable research practices (QRPs; John, Loewenstein, & Prelec, 2012) could lead to dramatic increases in false positive rates (Simmons, Nelson, & Simonsohn, 2011).
 Questionable editorial practices (QEPs; LeBel et al., 2013), publication bias (Francis, 2012a, 2013), systemic low power (Bakker, Van Dijk, & Wicherts, 2012) and excessive degrees of significance (Francis, 2012b, 2014; Schimmack, 2012; Sterling, 1959; Sterling, Rosenbaum, & Weinkam, 1995) were additional flags for concern.
 Failures to replicate effects, such as the elderly priming effect (original: Bargh, Chen, & Burrows, 1996; replication: Harris, Coburn, Rohrer, & Pashler, 2013), physical and moral cleansing effect (original: Zhong & Liljenquist, 2006; replications: Earp, Everett, Madva, & Hamlin, 2014; Fayard, Bernstein, & Roberts, 2009), and the unlikely ESP effect (original: Bem, 2011; replication: Ritchie, Wiseman, & French, 2012) raised questions on whether these were false positive findings (Yong, 2012).
 Additionally, questionable editorial practices (QEPs; LeBel et al., 2013) and the need for innovative results (Trafimow, 2013) due to high rejection rates in journals could inflate the false positive rate in the literature.
-It should be noted the field of psychology took up these concerns, is open to changing its practices (Fuchs, Jenny, & Fiedler, 2012), remedies are investigated (e.g., Murayama, Pekrun, & Fiedler, 2013), and change is on its way (e.g., Brandt et al., 2013; Eich, 2013; Journal of Experimental Social Psychology, 2014).
+It should be noted that the field of psychology took up these concerns, is open to changing its practices (Fuchs, Jenny, & Fiedler, 2012), remedies are investigated (e.g., Murayama, Pekrun, & Fiedler, 2013), and change is on its way (e.g., Brandt et al., 2013; Eich, 2013; Journal of Experimental Social Psychology, 2014).

 False negatives have been discussed less explicitly, as the problems for false positives were more salient and more pressing.
 Power (i.e., true positive rate) has been a pressing issue in the discussion nonetheless, as replications were being discussed for detecting possible false positives (e.g., Asendorpf et al., 2013; Brandt et al., 2013).
 Such power for psychological studies has been estimated to be as low as 35% (Bakker et al., 2012), which implies a 65% false negative rate.
 This is substantive, given that this exceeds all but one of the false positive rates due to QRPs (81.5%, Table 1; Simmons et al., 2011).
 Possible power problems have been indicated before (e.g., Cohen, 1962), but to no avail (Sedlmeier & Gigerenzer, 1989).
 Hence, discussing false negatives is important, as these cause possibly valuable research lines to be stopped prematurely (Fiedler, Kutzner, & Krueger, 2012).